terrabrasilis/clean-deter-by-mask/README.md

 ### Print SQLs

 To do this, edit the mode to true in the script_defines.sh script by changing the value of the ONLY_PRINT_SQL parameter.
+Changing ONLY_PRINT_SQL to false does not disable printing, it allows the process to run but keeps printing the SQL script file.

  > ONLY_PRINT_SQL=true

 Then, run the entry point script.

+After that, consult the two new files generated in the root directory, along with these scripts.

+ > stack_trace_DD_MM_YYYY.log

+ > print_queries_DD_MM_YYYY.sql

 ### Apply mask